AdaCore/ada-spark-rfcs/considered/rfc-finalization.rst

   end;

-Multiple deferred execution statements can occur within a single scope and are to be executed in reverse order (i.e. LIFO order) upon leaving the scope.
+Multiple deferred execution statements can occur within a single scope and are to be executed in reverse order of declaration (i.e. LIFO order) upon leaving the scope.

 Reference-level explanation
 ===========================

 Deferred execution can be viewed as a means to keep paired statements together while the second part of the pair (the deferred statement) needs to be executed at a later point.
 This pattern is mostly used when resources are acquired and need to be released even in case of exceptions.
-A common pattern is to wrap such resources into a controlled type, but this is a relatively heavyweight solution, requires additional code to be written for the wrapper, and such a solution can not be used in restricted runtime environments where controlled types or dynamic dispatching is not allowed.
+A common way is to wrap such resources into a controlled type, but this is a relatively heavyweight solution, requires additional code to be written for the wrapper, and such a solution can not be used in restricted runtime environments where controlled types or dynamic dispatching are not allowed.

 The proposal solves the resource management problem in a way that can - in theory, at least - be achieved at compile time with no additional, or hidden